-Independent medical practices are less preoccupied with questions of growth than with the challenges of scaling operations and maintaining profitability in the face of several stressors.
-These include staff shortages, evolving patient expectations, and competition with larger health systems.
+Independent medical practices are less focused on raw growth and more on scaling operations and maintaining profitability amid staffing constraints, evolving patient expectations, and competition with larger health systems.

-Given these disparities, how can practices prepare themselves to navigate the uncertain economic environment ahead?
-In this guide, you’ll learn how to stay on top of your practice's financial performance, optimize operations, and provide exceptional patient experiences — while making your practice more profitable.
+Given these disparities, how can practices prepare to navigate the next cycle?
+In this guide, you'll learn practical ways to stay on top of financial performance, optimize day-to-day operations, and elevate patient experience — all while protecting cash flow.

 How to stay on top of financial performance to optimize operations